 No brand was built by one person working alone 24/7.
-A brand operates successfully only when people work collectively with each other.
-When they cooperate, coordinate and collaborate with each other and work for the common goal, i.e., growth of the company.
+A brand operates successfully only when we hire people with the right skills assessment and work with each other collectively.
+When they cooperate, coordinate and collaborate with each other and work for the common goal, i.e., the growth of the company.

 This concept is very much clear to Reed Hastings the CEO of Netflix.
 In the 21st century who isn’t aware of Netflix.
 Reed doesn’t believe in having employees who aren’t team players.
 Employees that work only for themselves and want to be the solo drivers for every project aren’t well received.

 Hastings said no matter how smart or productive such employees are they can hurt the entire team spirit and culture of the organization.
-There are no doubt companies who like and tolerate individual players.
-But, not at Netflix for them, cost of effective teamwork is too high.
+There are no doubt companies that like and tolerate individual players.
+But, not at Netflix for them, the cost of effective teamwork is too high.

 Netflix believes their culture of working collaboratively is way too important.
 Therefore, they don’t let such employees harm the work culture.